Karl McDade: College career

 After graduating high school, McDade continued his education at the University of Portland, and played football under Coach Gene Murphy from 1934 to 1937.
 He became starting center in 1934 and was considered among the best at his position in the area, with The Oregon Daily Journal noting him to be "just about as consistent a center as there is on the Pacific Coast today."
 In 1993, well after his football playing days, McDade was inducted into the University of Portland Hall of Fame.

 Professional career

 Following his college career, McDade signed to play professional football with the Chicago Cardinals of the National Football League (NFL), being one of the first three Portland alumni to ever sign into the NFL.
 He was traded to the Pittsburgh Pirates in September, before having appeared in a game for the Cardinals.
-With the Steelers, he played in six games and started in one under head coach Johnny "Blood" McNally, with Walt Kiesling as assistant coach, and alongside the exciting Byron "Whizzer" White.
+With the Steelers, he played in six games and started in one under head coach Johnny Blood, with Walt Kiesling as assistant coach, and alongside the exciting Byron "Whizzer" White.
 He was released by the Pirates in October 1938.